RainierEH/Carrier-Server/README.md

 The server for the security focused chat service Carrier, written in golang.

-Written by Preston Pan and Rainier Hasbrouck
+AUTHORS: Preston Pan, Rainier Hasbrouck \

-2020-2-08
+DATE: 2020-2-08 \
+PROGRESS: WIP